nourzein/thesis_research/README.md

 ![mind map](https://github.com/nourzein/thesis/blob/master/mind_map3.png)

 # Outline
-### Topic: I am mapping(visualizing) green roof and green roof potential in NYC, to see:
+### Topic: I am mapping(visualizing) current and potential green roofs in NYC, to see:
 ### Research Question: Where in the city are they located?
 And where can they be implemented?
 ### Significance: This is because green roofs have immense benefits for climate change mitigation and resiliency.
 ### Goal is to build a tool that would be used cross-discipline (government, academia, homeowners)